Faazil/100-days-of-devops/challenges/week-07/day-44.md

 ## Steps

-1. Login into App Server 3
+1. Access App Server 3
-2. Make sure docker is running and accessible, you can check simply runing:
+2. Ensure docker is running and accessible, you can check simply runing:

     ```sh
     docker ps